nqpz/hest/README.md

 If this succeeds, you can then run the inpreter `./bin/hest`.
 Run

 ```
-./bin/hest --help
+./bin/hest path/to/file.hest
 ```

-to learn how to use it.
+to interpret the program "path/to/file.hest".